By Uta Pippig with Scott Douglas

 Returning to Running

-Over the years, I have learned to give my body the time it needs to fully recover from a long marathon preparation rather than to rush back into training.
+Over the years, I have learned to give my body the time it needs to fully recover from a long marathon preparation rather than to rush back into training and racing.
 The need for recovery is usually underestimated.
 Runners often feel they have to continue to train right away to achieve another good result.
 And some of us simply want to get back into the running routine we love.
 But, to the contrary, by giving your body a chance to fully and deeply recover, you can be on the road to unexpectedly fast results in your upcoming events.
-Another important part of recovering is to give your mind a break from the focus of training, so when your body is indeed ready to train hard again, you’ll have the mental energy you need, too.
+Another important part of recovering is to give your mind a break from the focus of training, so when your body is indeed ready to run hard again, you will have the mental energy you need, too.

 Once you get past the soreness and stiffness, continue to keep your running mileage low.
 Recovery is still your main priority.
 This is a good time to mix running with cross-training, like swimming, deep-water running, or short bike rides, so that you stay active while allowing your energy level to return to normal.
 On your running days, whenever you can, try to stay on surfaces which lessen the pounding on your tired legs (while this is always good advice, it is even more so now.)
 Try to run your favorite routes so your workouts are as enjoyable as possible.
 Even if you start feeling great, try to restrain yourself and keep your runs short and at a low to medium intensity; there will be lots of time for hard training later.